1949 Cleveland Browns season: Week 1: vs. Buffalo Bills

 The Browns began the regular season by tying the Buffalo Bills, the team they had beaten to win the 1948 AAFC championship.
 Cleveland began the scoring in the first quarter with a touchdown pass from Graham to Edgar Jones, but Buffalo tied the score in the second quarter with a touchdown of its own on a rush by Ollie Cline.
 The Bills then added three touchdowns in the third quarter, two of them on short rushes by quarterback George Ratterman.
-Down 28–7 entering the fourth quarter, the Browns managed three touchdowns in the period and even the score.
+Down 28–7 entering the fourth quarter, the Browns managed three touchdowns in the period to even the score.
 The first two were passes from Graham to Jones, while the third was a short pass from Graham to Mac Speedie with less than two minutes left in the game to tie the score at 28 points each.
 Groza, who suffered a pulled leg muscle in the preseason, continued to sit out, and Saban handled the Browns' kicking duties.
 Graham struggled with his passing early in the game, and Cleveland fumbled numerous times.
 Punter Horace Gillom fumbled a snap, and halfback Bill Boedeker had two fumbles early in the third quarter.
 Graham ended the game with 27 completions in 40 attempts for 330 yards, most of them during the fourth quarter.
 The tie ended a winning streak that extended through the 1948 season, when the Browns won all of their games.
 The team, however, preserved its streak of 25 games without a loss.